Showing posts sorted by date for query pleasing God. Sort by relevance Show all posts

 Christ's ⁵resurrection changed how we look at and deal with pain and suffering.
 Evil and death did (does) not have the final word, life did (does) because of Christ!
 For this, He deserves (and will receive) our highest praise and gratitude forever and ever, amen!

-We can no longer question whether God is good.
+Because of what Christ did on our behalf we can no longer question whether God is good.
 In and by Christ's incarnation, death, and resurrection God proved and established His goodness beyond question.
-In and through Christ good and evil met and good won.
+In and through Christ good and evil met and good swallowed up evil and overcame it.

 Christ fully embraced all aspects of our pain - physical, emotional, and spiritual - by His obedience unto death.
 Now He offers victory over death via His resurrection, so we don't have to die but be ultimately will be delivered from it.
 The offer of complete and ultimate freedom from pain is available to all who receive it.